Stay in our stunning rooms, celebrate and unwind with us, and discover that life can be good again.

 The Grosvenor Team

-The Grosvenor, Stockbridge is a little gem, lovingly restored to its former glory over the past 18 months.
+The Grosvenor, Stockbridge is a little gem, lovingly restored to its former glory.
 It sits proudly at the heart of Stockbridge, the smallest town in England, and home to the world famous River Test.

 We offer a delightful mix of: